+- 20 Deutsche Telekom at a glance

+- 26 Group organization

+- 28 Group strategy

 - 31 Management of the Group

 - 35 The economic environment

 - 40 Development of business in the Group

 - 52 Development of business in the operating segments

 - 66 Development of business at Deutsche Telekom AG

 - 70 Corporate responsibility77 Innovation and product development

-- 82 Employees
+- 77 Innovation and product developmen82 Employees

 - 87 Significant events after the reporting period

-- 87 Forecast
+- 87 Enrecast

 - 97 Risk and opportunity management

 - 112 Accounting-related internal control system

 - 113 Other disclosures

-agreed in December 2016.
+- agreed in December 2016.
 To ensure the efficient management of our investments in BT, T-Mobile Netherlands, DFMG (Deutsche Funkturm) and Deutsche Telekom Capital Partners going forward, we have created the new Group Development operating segment.
 With a 12-percent financial stake, we remain BT's largest shareholder and continue to participate in the development of the company and the UK telecommunications market.
 In future, we plan to support and intensify the partnership and thus increase the value of our investment.
 At T-Mobile Netherlands, our focus is on repositioning the business in the market with the aim of reversing the current downward trend in revenue and earnings.
 The acquisition of the fixed-network operations from Vodafone Netherlands means we are now in a position to offer fixed-network and convergence products in the Netherlands as well.
-DFMG will continue to concentrate heavily on its biggest customer within the Group, Telekom Deutschland, but the company will also redouble its efforts to expand third-party business and
+DFMG will continue to concentrate heavily on its biggest customer within the Group, Telekom Deutschland, but the company will also redouble its efforts to expand third-party business and tap growth areas.